ScarletCatalie/ScarletCatalie.github.io/_posts/2020-01-12-Motions-towards-animation.md

 My biggest complaint against many other early SFM vids I catch online is the same thing I'm seeing in my own pieces, too - motion without momentum, characters moving too smoothly, without the weight and speed and start/stop of convincing human action.
 That's something I'm very keen on training myself out of.

 I'm really happy with my progress over the last week, though.
 I usually hesitate over picking up a new hobby or skill - I feel I very quickly hit a point where I'm "okay" at something, whether that's an instrument or artistic discipline, but can't quite push myself into a level I'm proud of.

+That's largely on me, of course.
+Commitment and practice are hard, and I used to be a deeply miserable teen too engrossed in my own angst to pick up a pen or guitar.

 But animating in SFM makes a lot of sense to me right now.
-It's time-consuming but relaxing, complex but manageable, lots of tiny decisions and an endless well of things you can do a little better, given a little more time.
+It's deeply relaxing, sitting in a sweet spot between technical know-how and creative expression that really works for my brain.
 When I started this little dabble into Source Filmmaker, I didn't see myself taking it very far.
 Then I spent 40 hours in one week getting noticeable better.

 Right now, I'm having an absolute blast learning something and seeing myself progress.
 Creating enjoyable stories?
 Well, that's a whole 'nother hurdle, and we'll see if any good shorts ever actually come outta this adventure.

 'Til then, I'm happy to keep improving my vibes.